azmiradi97/azmiradi97/README.md

 - 👯 I’m looking to collaborate on **Great projects help me gain more skills**

-- 👨‍💻 Most of my projects are available at [https://github.com/azmiradi97](https://github.com/azmiradi97)
+- 👨‍💻 Most of my projects are available at [Old Github](https://github.com/azmiradi) or [Current Github](https://github.com/azmiradi97)

 - 💬 Ask me about **Android, Kotlin, Java, Compose, KMP**